aerb/code-pointer-plugin/README.md

 # Copy Selection Reference - IntelliJ Plugin

 This IntelliJ plugin copies a file reference with line numbers to the clipboard for selected text.
 Perfect for sharing code locations with team members or referencing specific lines in documentation.
+Compatible with IntelliJ IDEA and WebStorm.

 ## Features

 - **Simple File Reference**: Copies file path with line numbers (e.g., "src/main/MyFile.java:4-10")
-- **Works with Any File Type**: Supports all file types in IntelliJ IDEA
+- **Works with Any File Type**: Supports all file types in IntelliJ IDEA and WebStorm
 - **Relative Paths**: Uses relative paths from project root for cleaner references
 - **Single Line Support**: Shows single line numbers when selection is on one line
 - **Multi-line Support**: Shows line ranges when selection spans multiple lines